Since 2008, the following projects have been completed by the Nondestructive Evaluation (NDE) Laboratory:

 A study was completed on the Performance Evaluation of Bridge Weigh-in-Motion (WIM) Systems.
 The objectives of this project are to identify and compare the accuracy of WIM systems for bridge applications.
 This evaluation will compare capabilities with respect to providing repeatable, research-quality measurements of axle weight and spacing, vehicle speed, and identification of vehicle classification for trucks as they pass over bridge structures.

 An effective and promising solution to the time-consuming process of inspecting highway structures using conventional acoustic techniques is to eliminate the need for physical contact between the sensors and a structure through the application of contactless acoustic sensors.
 In the study, Robotic Air-Coupled Acoustic Array for High Speed Nondestructive Evaluation of Highway Structures, researchers at the FHWA’s Advanced Sensing Technology (FAST) NDE laboratory used contactless acoustic receivers to develop a noncontact, air-coupled acoustic array to inspect bridge decks.
 This air-coupled system is mounted on a robotic platform for the high-speed inspection of bridge decks.
+The hardware and software parts of the device are substantially improved to reduce noise, and accurately measure the acoustic response of concrete.
+The device uses 40 microelectromechanical systems (MEMS) microphones to capture stress waves, which are further analyzed to evaluate the phase velocity and impact-echo response of concrete.
+This air-coupled system is mounted on a robotic platform for the high-speed inspection of bridge decks.

 A study was completed on the evaluation of concrete bridge deck overlays using nondestructive evaluation techniques.
 The goal of this study was to identify and describe the effective and promising NDE techniques that can inspect a concrete bridge deck through various types of overlays, and detect and characterize deterioration in deck overlays.